 Can I Use a Free VPN to Watch ESPN?

 Wagering on sporting events isn’t allowed in most states, and I wouldn’t bet on accessing ESPN+ with a free VPN, either.

 ESPN+ and other streaming services have become skilled at detecting when a viewer is using a VPN to access their service from outside the designated viewing area.
-When they detect a VPN IP address, they block it.
+When they detect a VPN IP address, they blacklist it.
 That means the VPN provider needs to quickly set up a new VPN server with a new range of addresses.

 This constant game of virtual “Whack-a-Mole” can be expensive, and I guarantee that a free VPN provider doesn’t have the resources to keep up.

-You’ll also find that using a “free” VPN can cost you in terms of convenience, privacy and security.
+You’ll also find that using a “free” VPN can cost you in terms of convenience, privacy, and security.